ca. 17'

 There are glimpses of heaven in everyday life.

-There is kindness, there is togetherness, which is really all that we have in our short lives.
+There is kindness, there is togetherness, which is really all that we

 - Ang Swee Chai, From Beirut to Jerusalem